Fiscal Balance in Spain

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial production declined 2.6% year-on-year in seasonally- and calendar-adjusted terms in November, contrasting October’s revised 0.7% increase (previously reported: +0.8% year-on-year) and marking the sharpest contraction since May 2013.
+Industrial production increased 2.4% year-on-year in seasonally- and calendar-adjusted terms in January, contrasting December’s revised 5.9% decline (previously reported: -6.2% year-on-year), which had marked the sharpest contraction in six years.

-Reflecting weaker activity growth in the manufacturing sector, the IHS Markit composite Purchasing Managers’ Index (PMI) edged down from 53.9 in November to 53.4 in December.
+Reflecting weaker activity growth in the services and manufacturing sectors, the IHS Markit composite Purchasing Managers’ Index (PMI) slipped from January’s seven-month high of 54.5 to 53.5 in February.

-Spain’s current account balance recorded a surplus of EUR 294 million in October, a marked decline from the EUR 1.9 billion surplus recorded in October 2017 and well below the EUR 696 million surplus logged in September.
+Spain’s current account balance recorded a surplus of EUR 4.7 billion in December, slightly below the EUR 5.1 billion surplus recorded in December 2017 but well above the EUR 1.8 billion surplus logged in November.